ARTIQ Real-Time I/O concepts

 ttl.on()

-To track down RTIOUnderflows in an experiment there are a few approaches:
+To track down RTIOUnderflow exceptions in an experiment there are a few approaches:

 • Exception backtraces show where underflow has occurred while executing the code.

 • The integrated logic analyzer shows the timeline context that lead to the exception.
 The analyzer is always active and supports plotting of RTIO slack.
-RTIO slack is the difference between timeline cursor and wall clock time (now - rtio_counter).
+This makes it possible to visually find where and how an experiment has ‘run out’ of positive slack.

 Sequence errors

-• Strictly increasing timestamps never cause sequence errors.
+• Strictly increasing (coarse) timestamps never cause sequence errors.

-• The number of lanes is a hard limit on the number of simultaneous RTIO output events.
+• The number of lanes is a hard limit on the number of RTIO output events that may be emitted within one coarse cycle.

 • Whether a particular sequence of timestamps causes a sequence error or not is fully deterministic (starting from a known RTIO state, e.g. after a reset).
-Adding a constant offset to the whole sequence does not affect the result.
+Adding a constant offset to the sequence will not affect the result.

 Collisions